ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 criteria are possible, including Leaf Area Index, total biomass and total stem basal area.

-In this implementation of the CLM(ED) we assess the amount of above-ground biomass in each PFT/plant diameter bin.
+In this implementation of FATES we assess the amount of above-ground biomass in each PFT/plant diameter bin.
 Biomass is first grouped into fixed diameter bins for each PFT (:math:`ft`) and a significant difference in any bin will cause patches to remain